 - Becoming angrier towards school

 A shut down learner is someone in the context of school and school-related activities.
 That means it’s not quite the same thing as the ‘shut downs’ someone on the autism spectrum may experience.
 Such shutdowns can happen in broader contexts.

 Students on the autism spectrum tend to have shutdowns that progress from frustration to an abnormal stress response then to a shut down.
 An auditory processing disorder might be at fault – they’re having trouble processing what they hear.
-With the avoidance behaviour, there may be disruption, violence or destruction.
-Whereas typically with other learners not on the autism spectrum, their ‘shut down’ may be more internalised so they appear passive and disengaged.
+With the avoidance behavior, there may be disruption, violence or destruction.
+Whereas typically with other learners not on the autism spectrum, their ‘shut down’ may be more internalized so they appear passive and disengaged.

 Physiology might drive autistic shutdowns.
-Consider, a child on the spectrum who ‘shuts down’ during a learning task by falling asleep, not easy to do in pretence.
+Consider, a child on the spectrum who ‘shuts down’ during a learning task by falling asleep, not easy to do in pretense.
 That’s not selective mutism where a child refuses point blank to do a learning task.
 There they have a choice.

 Why Shutdowns Are OK

 Some researchers argue that shut downs are helpful, maybe even necessary, for those who find a situation too overwhelming or tricky.
 In fact, if we expand our view to humans and animals, consider the role of sleep, hibernation and exhaustion as types of behavioral shut down.
 It sounds crude, but there may be a good reason for opting out.

 Usually, the reason is they’re discouraged academically.
 The shut down helps them save face on one level, and, in the short term, it’s a way to cope.

 But avoidance isn’t helpful for the teacher or parent who’s keen for the learning task to be completed.
 Nor is it helpful for your child and their learning.